katsuma/sozai.katsuma.tv/README.md

 ### Note

-If you want to add some images add a new image to `source/images/` directory and edit `data/images.yml`.
+If you want to add some images add a new image to `public/images/` directory and edit `src/data/images.yml`.
-After your pull request is merged, deploy server will update `index.html` and `api/sozais.json` with the latest file.
+After your pull request is merged deploying the latest code to Vercel.